Does No-Cleanse Work for my Skin?

 I made it into the third week but I felt dirty.
 I didn’t make it into week 4 because I decided I couldn’t wait to feel clean and soft again so I gave in and did a double cleanse.

 Why does the no-cleanse routine work for some people?

-If you’re using the wrong products for your skin, they could be causing inflammation which shows itself as redness, dryness or even spots.
-Stopping that product allows the inflammation to die down.
+If you’re using the wrong products for your skin, these could be causing inflammation which shows itself as redness, dryness or even spots.
+Stopping the offending product allows the inflammation to die down.

 If you’re a fan of scrubs and exfoliators, the particles may be causing spots to appear because they could be getting into pores and causing inflammation in that area.

 If you over-cleanse or over-scrub, you could be taking off the oils that your skin needs for its protection, so disrupting the acid mantle.
 It’s a bit like making holes in the roof of your house.

 If you feel the above resonates with you, there are 2 things you can easily do now.